Home

 How to Use Skype

 This video and call and VOIP application offer both free and paid services.
-Calls with this application to other users of the program and, in some countries, to free-of-charge numbers, are free, while calls to other landlines and mobile phones can be made for a fee.
-For example, $2.99 per month currently gets you unlimited calls in the United States.
+Calls with this application to other program users and, in some countries, free-of-charge numbers are free, while calls to other landlines and mobile phones can be made for a fee.
+For example, $2.99 per month currently gets unlimited calls in the United States.
 You can choose to purchase Skype Credit instead of a subscription plan.
-A tutorial can help you navigate the process of signing up for a subscription.
+A tutorial can help you navigate signing up for a subscription.

-You can use a video tutorial or follow the steps to create an account on your own.
-Skype doesn’t require any proof of identification to create an account but you will need to enter your first name, last name, email address, country, and language.
+You can use a video tutorial or follow the steps to create an account.
+To create an account, Skype doesn’t require proof of identification, but you must enter your first name, last name, email address, country, and language.
 Your email address isn’t shared with other users.

 Skype offers many tutorial videos and articles to help you place your first call.
-Start by creating a contact list to easily call friends and family.
+Start by creating a contact list to call friends and family quickly.
 These contacts can be landlines, mobile phones, or other accounts.

 Select the video call or phone call feature and ensure you have a strong internet connection to place a call.
 You may need to allow permission to the app to use your camera and microphone for a conversation.